David Campese: Australian tour of England, Scotland and Italy

-The British Lions toured Australia for a three-Test series in 1989, which Australia lost 1-2.
+The British Lions toured Australia for a three-Test series, which Australia lost 1–2.
 The series is perhaps best known for "Campo's Corner" - a mistake Campese made in the third and deciding Test in the series.
+When under pressure under his own posts he attempted a pass to Greg Martin, but the pass fell short and was picked up for a try by Ieuan Evans.
+Campese's error made the scoreline 12–13, following Gavin Hastings' missed conversion, costing Australia four points.
+The Lions' forwards took over the Test, and surged ahead to a 19–12 lead.